hnbeck/perrymmo-rq/README.md

 # EC Perry MMO RQ

-Here you can find a User Story based description of the EC Perry MMO Game in front.
+Here you can find a User Story based description of the EC Perry MMO Game to be developed.
 The goal is to define a technical concept for a prototype to gain initial experiences.
-Constraints and detailed goals for the concept are derived in the documents of this github project.
+Constraints and detailed goals for the concept are derived in the documents of this github repo.

 The game is planned to be an adventure featuring an interactive story telling.
 The prototype will have different stages of technical complexity: